Skip to main content

 sudo /usr/local/bin/k3s-uninstall.sh

-# unmount the SSD pool
+# Unmount and wipe the SSD pool

 sudo umount /var/lib/rancher